True story: I tell people I’m a self-proclaimed dessert connoisseur. But something few people know about me is that I was also born in Germany.

-Germans love baking at Christmas and usually start early and extend baking into the New Year.
+People from Germany love baking at Christmas and usually start early and extend their baking into the New Year.

 - Linzer Cookies: Jam-filled cookies (shaped in Christmas shapes like stars), with a roasted hazelnut flavoured dough.

-- Chocolate Spritz (Spritzgebaeck): Chocolate flavoured cookies (in a range of Christmas shapes) filled with fruity jam.
+- Chocolate Spritz (Spritzgebaeck): Chocolate-flavoured cookies (in a range of Christmas shapes) filled with fruity jam.

-- Cinnamon Stars: Star-shaped cinnamon flavoured biscuits with a white meringue glaze on top.
+- Cinnamon Stars: Star-shaped cinnamon-flavoured biscuits with a white meringue glaze on top.

 4. Chocolate Santas

 Although Chocolate Santas can be found pretty much everywhere now, the tradition started in Germany and so only the best (and original) can be found there.